Skip to content

 • Bundle - A port instance of type Bundle

-• PortArray - An array of port instances
+• PortArray - An array of ports

 We would typically use the result of this function with a match statement: